-Lifelike & Healthy Tooth-Colored Fillings in Boca Raton
+Lifelike & Healthy Tooth-Colored Fillings

 Have you had amalgam fillings done in the past?
 Those old metal fillings were unsightly, and as the years go by, they may darken or discolor the entire tooth.
 Furthermore, they were never bonded to the tooth, but packed tightly into the cavity.
 That means that when they aged, the fillings got loose and fell out.